pbr142/tensorflow_cuda_guide/install_tf_cuda_ubuntu2004.md

 wget http://developer.download.nvidia.com/compute/cuda/11.0.2/local_installers/cuda-repo-ubuntu2004-11-0-local_11.0.2-**450.51.05**-1_amd64.deb

 The NVidia driver version is the number after the CUDA version, so 450.51.05 at the time of writing.
-Run `nvidia-smi --version` and check in the top line what version your Nvidia driver has.
+Run `nvidia-smi` and check in the top line what version your Nvidia driver has.
 If your driver is outdated, you can install the current driver version via the "Software and Updates" app of Ubuntu or run

 `sudo apt update`
 `sudo ubuntu-drivers devices`